priscayoung/priscayoung/README.md

 - 👋 Hi, I’m @priscayoung
 - 👀 I’m interested in application and game programming using java
-- 🌱 I’m currently learning python, angular algorithm designs
+- 🌱 I’m currently learning python, angular, and algorithm designs
 - 💞️ I’m looking to collaborate on a java gaming project
 - 📫 How to reach me via email: printhoster@gmail.com